home-assistant/home-assistant.io/source/_components/media_player.lgtv.markdown

 - **access_token** *Optional*: The access token needed to connect.
 - **name** *Optional*: The name you would like to give to the LG Smart TV.
 The default is "LG TV Remote".

-To get the access token for your TV configure the `lgtv` platform in Home Assistant without the `access_token`.
+To get the access token for your TV configure the `lg_netcast` platform in Home Assistant without the `access_token`.
 After starting Home Assistant the TV will display the access token on screen.
 Just add the token to your configuration and restart Home Assistant and the media player component for your LG TV will show up.